 The Police Officer Personally Observes a Crime

 If a police officer sees someone commit a crime, they can take that person into custody.
-For example, an officer on street patrol witnesses a purse-snatching theft.
-They can immediately arrest the purse-snatcher.
+For example, say an officer on street patrol witnesses a purse-snatching theft.
+They can immediately arrest the purse-snatcher for the criminal offense.

 The Police Officer Has Probable Cause To Believe a Crime Has Occurred

-When law enforcement has a reasonable belief that a person has committed a crime, they can take that person into custody.
-This reasonable belief is known as "probable cause."
-Police cannot base an arrest on a hunch or a guess, they must have an objectively reasonable basis for their belief, based on facts and circumstances.
+When law enforcement reasonably believes a person has committed a crime, they can take that person into custody.
+This reasonable belief is "probable cause."
+Police cannot base an arrest on a hunch or a guess.
+A law enforcement officer must have an objectively reasonable basis for their belief based on the facts and circumstances in the criminal case.

 For example, a police officer hears a report that a man in a yellow shirt just robbed a liquor store with a gun.
-He then spots a man in a yellow shirt running in the vicinity of the store.
-The officer can stop and search the man.
-If the suspect has a gun and a wad of cash in his pocket, the officer has the legal authority to arrest him.
-There is probable cause to believe he committed the robbery.
+The officer spots a man in a yellow shirt running near the store.
+The officer can stop and search the man as there is reasonable suspicion he could be the suspect.

-If the police have probable cause to believe a person committed a crime, and evidence can be found in a certain location, they can ask a judge for a search warrant.
+Under the Fourth Amendment, one has a reasonable expectation of privacy in their home.
+Suppose the police have probable cause to believe a person committed a crime, and that enough evidence will be in a particular location.
+In that case, they can ask a judge for a search warrant.

-If the police have probable cause to believe a person committed a crime, and they want to bring him or her in for questioning or charges, the police can ask for an arrest warrant to take the suspect into legal custody.
+Suppose the police have probable cause to believe a person committed a crime and want to bring them in for questioning or charges.
+In that case, the police can ask for an arrest warrant to take the suspect into legal custody.

 An arrest warrant typically: